Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use Amazon Managed Service for Apache Flink (previously known as Amazon Kinesis Data Analytics) to capture the clickstream data.
 Use AWS Lambda to process the data in real time.

 **[⬆ Back to Top](#table-of-contents)**

-### A global company runs its workloads on AWS.
-The company's application uses Amazon S3 buckets across AWS Regions for sensitive data storage and analysis.
-The company stores millions of objects in multiple S3 buckets daily.
-The company wants to identify all S3 buckets that are not versioning-enabled.
-Which solution will meet these requirements?

-- [ ] Set up an AWS CloudTrail event that has a rule to identify all S3 buckets that are not versioning-enabled across Regions.
-- [x] Use Amazon S3 Storage Lens to identify all S3 buckets that are not versioning-enabled across Regions.
-- [ ] Enable IAM Access Analyzer for S3 to identify all S3 buckets that are not versioning-enabled across Regions.
-- [ ] Create an S3 Multi-Region Access Point to identify all S3 buckets that are not versioning-enabled across Regions.